 Then we have Andrea (the Principal) who helps us with Personal Development.
 I was lucky before I started OMBS I kind of knew the industry I wanted to be in, but some people in my class they didn’t have a clue.
 Andrea helps with that and also gives you the Myers Briggs test which allows you to see what kind of person you are.
 I am an ENFJ.
 I’ll wait until you’ve done the Myers Briggs before I tell you what that means.

-When lessons are over it’s the beautiful walk back.
-Since moving here I’ve wanted to get involved in Oxford life, so gym workout and then quick change, off to the comedy night at the Jericho café.
+When lessons are over it’s nice to get home.
+Since moving here I’ve wanted to get involved in Oxford life, so a gym workout and then a quick change, and off to the comedy night at the Jericho Café.
 The things you can do in Jericho is amazing.
 There is the Phoenix, a tiny cinema which is perfect for mainstream and quirky films.
 It’s like a little town in itself.

 Anyway comedy show over and Varsity is calling!
-Roof top bar, unmissable, especially with the view; it’s Tuesday so drinks are 2 for 1 cocktail.
-A beautifully warm walk home, and town in busy when it gets hot – everyone heads to Port Meadow, a place which you kind of cannot believe exists so close to the city.
+Roof top bar, unmissable, especially with the view; it’s Tuesday so cocktails are 2 for 1.
+A beautifully warm walk home, and town is busy when it gets hot – everyone heads to Port Meadow, a place which you kind of cannot believe exists so close to the city.
 Narrow canal boats, sit on the river close by, horses and cows walk around freely, whilst people play football, drink tinnies and socialise together.
 Oxford is pure magic.